 Extending support and solidarity to the Syrian government and people’s struggle for sovereignty, security and territorial integrity of the country, Ri Yong Ho in the message wished Walid Al-Muallem bigger success in his responsible work.

-A delegation of the DPRK Foreign Ministry led by Vice-Minister Sin Hong Chol left here Friday to visit some Arabian countries.
+A delegation of the DPRK Foreign Ministry led by Vice-Minister Choe Hui Chol left here on Tuesday to visit Philippines.